Convex bodies with centrally symmetric sections: Proof of Theorem in dimension 3.

-If $\mathrm{\cal{C}}_{\Sigma_1}$ no consist of just one element, then $K$ has an infinite number of affine axis of revolution (see the previous paragraph) and, again by Theorem 1 of \cite{espanol}, it follows that $K$ is an ellipsoid.
+If $\mathcal{C}_{\Sigma_1}$ no consist of just one element, then $K$ has an infinite number of affine axes of revolution (see the previous paragraph) and, again by Theorem 1 of \cite{espanol}, it follows that $K$ is an ellipsoid.